Broadwindsor Neighbourhood Plan

 Neighbourhood Plan examination

-An independent examiner Mr Brian Dodd has been appointed after a decision to submit the Neighbourhood Plan for examination.
+An independent examiner Mr Brian Dodd was appointed after a decision to submit the Neighbourhood Plan for examination.
 His examination report was released on 26 April 2019 with the recommendation that the Broadwindsor Neighbourhood Plan should, subject to modification, proceed to referendum.

 Following the submission of the Broadwindsor Neighbourhood Plan for examination, the examiner wrote to us and Broadwindsor Group Parish Council on the 1 April 2019 to ask a number of questions.
 We wrote back to the examiner on the 4 April 2019.

-As part of his examination of the plan, the independent examiner has to consider whether the plan meets certain basic conditions and satisfies legal requirements.
+As part of his examination of the plan, the independent examiner had to consider whether the plan met certain basic conditions and satisfied legal requirements.

 The basic conditions are set out in the legislation, and are intended to ensure that neighbourhood plans fit within their wider context.
 The plan must: